oraclespainpresales/legoRoboArm/README.md

 In ev3dev.org you can get instructions to configure a dev environmet (git) with python, ev3dev firmware and pycharm

 To execute the python scripts you must copy them in the ev3 controller.
+You can access to the linux jessie of ev3 controller with putty.

+- User: robot
+- pass: maker

 Next chmod +x <script_name>.py
 Next python3 <script_name>.py

 If you exit the script with CTRL+Z, webserver and two process could get defunc state.
 To avoid memory leaks or problem with defunc process you culd execute:

+ps -al

-ps -al and search the defunc process, take note of PPID field kill -9 PPID (all defunc process with the same PPID will be killed)
+and search the defunc process, take note of PPID field

+kill -9 <PPID>

+All defunc process with the same PPID will be killed